natnichols/homewrangler-front-end/README.md

 ![Placeholder for Logo OR Screenshot of Landing page](/src/assets/hw-logo-border-white.png)

-Do you have regular items in your pantry that you're tired of rewriting on your grocery list?
-Do you have a growing list of repairs that you need to take care of?
-Do you need a place to keep track of how much money that's all gonna cost?
-HomeWrangler can help you wrangle it all!

 The goal of HomeWrangler is to help you spend **_less time & mental energy_** on those repetitive-yet-necessary household tasks.
 Groceries and home repairs can be logged with a few taps of a button.
-When you realize you’re running low on milk, simply look in your digital pantry and add it to your shopping list.
-When you’re at the hardware store, just look at your to-do list to see what you need.
+When you realize you're running low on milk, simply look in your digital pantry and add it to your shopping list.
+When you're at the hardware store, just look at your to-do list to see what you need.
 Decide how much money you want to set aside & reference it easily when shopping.
+HomeWrangler can help you wrangle it all!

-Our goal is to make y'all's life easier.
+Our vision is to make y'all's life easier.
 We have more features planned for the future, so grab your saddle and join the posse!

 ## Ready to join us, partner?
 [Check Out HomeWrangler Here](https://homewrangler.netlify.app/ "HomeWrangler") 🤠